-The cubital fossa is an area of transition between the anatomical arm and the forearm.
-It is located as a depression on the anterior surface of the elbow joint.
+The cubital (anticubital) fossa is a triangular-shaped depression over the anterior aspect of the elbow joint.

 - Lateral border – medial border of the brachioradialis muscle.